pryn-kb/python-test/_episodes/02-variables.md

 ~~~
 {: .output}

+## Striving for Good Variable Names

+As you start to code, you will almost certainly be tempted to use extremely short variables names like `f`.
+Your fingers will get tired.
+Your coffee will wear off.
+You will see other people using variables like `f`.
+You’ll promise yourself that you’ll definitely remember what `f` means.
+But you probably won’t.

+So, resist the temptation of bad variable names!
+Clear and precisely-named variables will:

+*   make your code more readable (both to yourself and others)
+*   reinforce your understanding of Python and what’s happening in the code
+*   clarify and strengthen your thinking

+## Off-Limits Names

+The only variable names that are off-limits are names that are reserved by, or built into, the Python programming language itself — such as `print`, `True`, and `list`.

+This is not something to worry too much about.
+You’ll know very quickly if a name is reserved by Python because it will show up in green and often give you an error message.

 ## Use `print` to display values.

 You can run the `print` function inside the Jupyter environment, too.
 This is sometimes useful because Jupyter will only display the last variable in a cell, while `print` can display multiple variables.
 Additionally, Jupyter will display text with `\n` characters (which means “new line”), while `print` will display the text appropriately formatted with new lines.